ar37-rs/xow64-wine/README.md

 ```

 # Usage (inside desktop environment native termux):
-Install different version of wine (default is on the current status above)
+Install different version of wine (default is on the current state above)

 (currently wine 9.18 and 10.2 staging are available)
 ```